Few-shot Partial Multi-view Learning: Few-shot Partial Multi-view Learning

-In this section, we provide the details of our Few-shot Partial Multi-view Learning (FPML).
-We first give the mathematical definition of the proposed task in Section 3.1.
-Then, the details about the used base visual concepts are provided in Section 3.2.
+We elaborate on our FPML task in this section.
+First, we introduce the preliminaries in Section 3.1.
+Then, the definition of the task is given in Section 3.2.
+Finally, we introduce the details about the base visual concepts used in knowledge transfer.
+Notice that the main notations and the corresponding definitions are summarized in Table. \ref{tab:0}.